-Any complaint alleging employment discrimination or harassment shall be investigated and resolved in accordance with the procedures specified in Da Vinci Schools' Nondiscrimination in Employment policy (policy provided in handbook)
+Any complaint alleging employment discrimination or harassment shall be investigated and resolved in accordance with the procedures specified in a Nondiscrimination in Employment policy or as set forth in the Employee Handbook.

-Any complaint related to sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, or teacher vacancies and mis-assignments shall be investigated and resolved in accordance with the procedures specified in Da Vinci Schools' Williams Uniform Complaint policy.
+Any complaint related to sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, or teacher vacancies and misassignments shall be investigated and resolved in accordance with the procedures specified in Da Vinci Schools' Williams Uniform Complaint policy.